vicenzodarezzo/Internet-Monitor/README.md

-# Basic Internet Monitoring Application for Wi-FI based Linux Systems
+# Basic Internet Monitoring Service for Wi-FI based Linux Systems

 A project for an Internet connectivity monitoring system, based on the Wi-Fi network interface.